satheeskumaraj/Azure_VM/README.md

 Once you created the Azure account, We need to do some basic setup for connecting Azure api by using terraform script.
 Please follow the link https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html for basic setup.

+Also Please install the terraform on your local or where you are going to execute the terraform script.
+You can use the following link to install terraform https://www.terraform.io/downloads.html

 Now every thing is done.
 Let me explain about the code.

 Well..
 In oder to create VM, we need to create some basic resources to full fill the infrasturacture.